 Leaves are lance shaped with pointed tips, tapered bases, alternate on the stem, stalkless but not clasping, although the lowest leaves may have a short stalk.
 The upper surface may have very fine hair as may the leaf edge - which does not have teeth.

 The inflorescence is a branched pyramid shaped cluster at the end of the stem (a panicle).
-Each branch of the panicle is a separate raceme structure ( a spike of stalked flowers).
+Each branch of the panicle is a separate raceme structure (a spike of stalked flowers).

 Flowers: The small 1/8 inch wide flowers are 6-parted, each on a short stalk.
 Sepals and petals combine into 6 short white tepals.
 The ovary is white and globose with an obscure stigma.
 This is surrounded by six stamens with white filaments and yellow anthers, quite prominent, creating a starry appearance.
 As the tepals are quite small, most of what you see are the reproductive parts.

 The fruits develop as green berries that turn a mottled dull red to bright translucent red in autumn, while the leaves turn yellow providing a good fall color accent to the landscape.
 Each berry contains 1 to 4 seeds, 2 being most common, that are yellowish, smooth, ovoid and about 4mm long.
+Plants can be started from the seed but will not show until the 2nd year as they need a cold moist period followed by a warm moist period followed by another cold moist period.

 Comparisons: The true Solomon's Seal has flowers that hang below the leaves along the length of the stem.
 The most similar plant is the Starry False Solomon's Seal, Maianthemum stellatum, where the flower cluster is not branched and the flowers have a more pronounced star shape.